Contents

 Visual Data Verification

-Coloured point clouds allow specialists to quickly assess survey quality and immediately identify gaps or defects.
-By overlaying colour information onto the point cloud, areas requiring further inspection or resurvey can be identified promptly.
-In addition, this enables more accurate interpretation using the coloured cloud.
+Coloured point clouds allow specialists to quickly assess data quality and immediately identify gaps or defects.
+Colour overlay makes it easy to pinpoint areas requiring additional inspection or re-capture.

 Flexibility of Use